Ford GT Review

 Weight: 3,047 lbs

-For the 2018 Ford GT, engineers decided to the Ford GT specs should leave the V8 engine in the past.
+Of course, no Ford GT review would be complete without mentioning its engine.
+For the 2018 Ford GT engine, engineers decided to the Ford GT specs should leave the V8 engine in the past.
 Working together with the Ford Raptor team, they decided to build a bulletproof 3.5 liter V6.
 It shares many production features found in passenger cars, so it is a great marketing move also.
 The dry-sump design has forged internals and large turbochargers.
-It makes 647 horsepower and 550 lb-ft of torque.
-In the top 2 of the 5 driving modes, the direct fuel injection sprays even when the throttle is closed.
+The new Ford GT makes 647 horsepower and 550 lb-ft of torque.
+In the top two of the five driving modes, the direct fuel injection sprays even when the throttle is closed.
 This cools the cylinders and turbos and keeps them ready to go.

 Ford GT Transmission